trozware/troznet/content/post/2024/swiftui-mac-2024.md

 }
 ```

 The `id` can be anything so long as you don't use it for any other window in your app.
 In the default state, this removes the **File** menu completely.
-If also changes the app behavior so that closing the window quits the app completely.
+It also changes the app behavior so that closing the window quits the app completely.
 If you add any new commands to the **File** menu, you'll get the **Close** item back, but using it will still quit the app.
 You can still open secondary windows in this style of app, but you can't duplicate the initial window.

 I covered how to open new windows in my previous article [SwiftUI for Mac 2022][5].
 The code is still present in this year's sample app for reference, but commented out.